barryclark/jekyll-now/en/index.md

 ### <a name="buybitcoin"></a>How can I buy Bitcoin in Greece?

 - At the Bitcoin ATM at the Orizontes bookshop, Thiveou Ioannou 20, Aharnes 13671, Attica at the outskits of Athens.
 - At the [BCash](https://bcash.gr/) Bitcoin ATM at Dimitrakopoulou 84, Athens, near the Syggrou-Fix Metro station.
+Watch this [video](https://www.youtube.com/watch?v=WsVAE-4xP9A) on how to buy Bitcoin from this ATM.
 - At any Bitcoin exchange in the world, via a bank transfer.
 Due to the capital controls in Greece, as of October 2016 you can wire up to €1000 abroad per month with no prior approval or paperwork.
 This method incurs the lowest fees, assuming you send the amount using a SEPA transfer (a Greek bank can charge as low as €1 for a SEPA transfer).
 Some exchanges that accept SEPA transfers are [Kraken](https://www.kraken.com), [Coinbase](https://www.coinbase.com/) and [BitStamp](https://www.bitstamp.net).
 - At a Bitcoin exchange that accepts debit or credit cards.
 An exchange that accepts Greek cards is [Coinbase](https://www.coinbase.com/) and charges 3.99%.
 Another exchange is [Circle](https://www.circle.com/).
 Some Greek banks do not allow their cards to be used at some Bitcoin exchanges.
 - <strike>At the [BTCGreece](https://www.btcgreece.com) exchange that accepts transfers at their Greek bank accounts.</strike>